timeware® takes General Data Protection Regulation (GDPR) very seriously

 The 48-hour working week

-In the UK, unlike other EU Member states, we allow workers to opt out of the 48 hour working week limit.
+In the UK we allow workers to opt out of the 48 hour working week limit.
 Quite often than not, the employer and or employees think that opting out means they are opting out of the whole regulation.
 This is not the case they are only opting out of the total hours limit which is currently set at 48 hours.